Donnager-class/retire-edJS/README.md

 This is a Angular applications that bends to your will.
 It has some *weird* app routing methods to no longer make this a SPA.
 As of now, it, does not have any javascript libraries or makes use of anything external(With the exception of bootstrap being included within the application).
 It has a few pages with minimal code examples.

-Angular and node module folders are missing, which will not allow the application to run.
+Angular and node module folders are removed, which will not allow the application to run.
 These folders hold the dependencies of the applications.

 ---

-# Why is this a Things?
+# Why is this a Thing?
 Why are dependencies missing?

 With this applications essentially *naked*, what can be done?
 Well, anything you choose I guess.
 I made it to test outdated JavaScript Library vulnerbilities and to do so you need to interchange between alot of JS libraries and other software versions.